tetsuoseto/Tenzing-GOV/README.md

   <img src="images/iaisr_more_languages.png" alt="Screenshot of IAISR 'More Languages' Page">
 </a>

 PDF's built from the translated markdown files on this repository are also posted on [Tenzing-Arxiv](https://github.com/tetsuoseto/Tenzing-Arxiv/blob/main/iaisr/docgen/gov/) repository with 'Preview' status.
-On this repository, the markdown files are initially all in 'pristine' state -- machine translated with no human edits.
+The markdown files are initially all in 'pristine' state -- machine translated with no human edits.
 The markdown files can be collaboratively proofread, i.e., edit text, fine-tune PDF formatting, localize image files, rebuild PDF, repeat the steps, then, finally remove the W.I.P. watermark and upgrade to 'Published' status on [Tenzing-Arxiv](https://github.com/tetsuoseto/Tenzing-Arxiv/blob/main/iaisr/docgen/gov/) repository.

 ## Translation Data Sheet